RobertHynes/binsim/README_MacOS.md

 "MacOS Native Aqua".
 Then just type "make" and it should build.
 Run it with "./binsim sample.par" and it should work fine.

+Depending on your OS version GLUT apparently could be in either /opt/X11/include/GL or /opt/X11/include/GLUT.

 ## Alternative Build Instructions (OLD)

 These instructions were provided in the 2000's and will likely need modification and updates if